dronavallipranav/dev-website/src/content/posts/people.md

 image: ppl.png
 date: March 2023
 slug: people-counter
+description: At the Undergrad Project Lab (UPL), we were faced with a common issue - students wanted to access the lab outside of set office hours, but they could only do so when a coordinator was present.
 ---
 # Creating a People Counter for the UPL with YOLOv7 and Raspberry Pi